EDG Performances

 [part of Uni-Theater Festival 2012]

-December 2011: A Christmas Carol
+A Christmas Carol

 by Charles Dickens

-(modified stage adaptation by Walter Ben Hare),
+adapted by Walter Ben Hare,

 produced by Stefan Becker

-July 2011: Leave My Family Life Alone!
+Leave My Family Life Alone!

-Plaza Suite – Visitor From Forest Hills by Neil Simon,
+(one-acts: The Anniversary by Anton Chekhov, The Respectful Prostitute by Jean-Paul Sartre, Plaza Suite – Visitor From Forest Hills by Neil Simon, and Facing Death by August Strindberg),

 produced by Stefan Becker and Marie Gloystein

-February 2011: The Queen and I
+The Queen and I

 by Sue Townsend,